 Deleting a User Code

 Press the number of the User to be deleted, the zone LED will be flashing indicating that the user has been selected.
-Press the [NSTANT] key, the LED associated with the user will now be OFF
+Press 4, the LED associated with the user will now be OFF.

 Exiting User Program Mode